frankframework/frank-manual/docs/source/testing/ladybug/edit/edit.rst

    ..
 NOTE::

       The stub strategy determines whether calls to external systems are stubbed or not.
 The call from the portal to the real archive (see :ref:`introduction`) is an example.
-When such a call is stubbed (stub strategy "Always"), the Frank!framework does not perform the call but uses a saved result of this call.
+When such a call is stubbed (stub strategy "Always"), the Frank!Framework does not perform the call but uses a saved result of this call.
 The stubbed test script is not influenced by the modification of the external system and thus still succeeds.
 The not-stubbed test fails because you just changed the external system.

    ..
 Note::